No. This high school is not associated with the Diocese of Orlando. It is an independent, parent-led high school grounded in the Catholic faith.

 Toward that end, moving forward we will cap each class at roughly 20 students.
 Once we reach that number we will split the class into two sections.
 We do not plan to exceed two sections per grade, which means our total enrollment capacity will be around 160 students.
 Interest above that would require stating a second school in the area.

-We are opening the 2022-2023 school year with a 9th grade class and a blended 10th/11th grade class.
+We opened the 2022-2023 school year with a full 9th grade class and a blended 10th/11th grade class.
 We will add a full 11th grade class the following year, and a 12th grade class the year after.

 If that’s the path God has for them, then yes, Chesterton Academy can help them get accepted into a great college.
 (And classical school graduates typically outperform other students on standardized tests.)